Seth (cartoonist): Career

-Graphic novels
+Graphic Novels

 From September 2006 to March 25, 2007, Seth serialized a graphic novel titled George Sprott (1894–1975), for the Funny Pages section of The New York Times Magazine.
 Selections from George Sprott were featured in Best American Comics 2009.
 In the liner notes of that publication, Seth announced he was expanding Sprott into a book, filling in gaps that were cut to meet the restraints given by NYTM.
 The book was published by Drawn & Quarterly in May 2009.

 Seth's affection for early- and mid-20th century popular culture and his relative disdain for pop culture since then is a recurrent theme in his work, both in terms of the characters (who are often nostalgic for the period) and his artistic style.

+Graphic Design Work

 Seth's artwork has landed on the cover of The New Yorker three times, which he said was a professional milestone he was happy to achieve.

 Seth collaborated with children's novelist Lemony Snicket on his four-part series All the Wrong Questions, starting with Who Could That Be at This Hour? released on October 23, 2012 and ending with Why Is This Night Different From All Other Nights? released on September 29, 2015.
+He also designed a series of book covers for the MIT Press's early 20th century science-fiction series Radium Age.